tbedford/Website-Test/source/index.md

 * [2018-01-16] - Added new article on real-time systems (timing).
 * [2017-12-07] - Udemy Black Friday has blown a mile-wide hole in my schedule.
 Two courses down, ten to go...
 * [2017-12-07] - Changed CSS again.
 I'm not changing it again.
 It's clean, simple and readable.
 That'll do.
 * [2017-11-29] - New CSS applied.
-Hopefully more pleasing on the eye than the previous hideous red/blue debug scheme.
+Hopefully more pleasing on the eye than the debug scheme.
 * [2017-11-24] - I'm currently playing with the CSS for this site.
 I apologize for the debug mode colours!
 * [2017-11-24] - New article published - Limits of Markdown.
 * [2017-11-20] - There is an Atom feed with auto-discovery.